drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### SYNCHEM

-SYNCHEM was developed in the early 1970s by H.L.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/synchem-d65e9dfb'><i class='fa fa-play' aria-hidden='true'></i></button>SYNCHEM was developed in the early 1970s by H.L.
 Gelernter at Sunny Brook (NY) for automatic organic synthesis generation using artificial intelligence and heuristic computer programming.
 The method was based on a knowledge base containing data that were published on the chemical reactions involved and a small catalogue of readily available starting material.
 Challenged by synthetic experts the program was criticized for giving "naive" solutions too often.
 Attempts were made in 1978 to improve the first version.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[heuristic]: Set of rules to limit the search and increase the probability of solving a problem.